abhishekanandjha/youtube-add-blocker/README.md

 YouTube Ad Skipper / Blocker / shorts Blocker

-•	🚫 Blocking YouTube Shorts (redirects you to neetcode homepage).
+•	🚫 Blocking YouTube Shorts (redirects you to homepage).
-•	🚫 Blocking LinkedIn Feed (redirects you to your neetcode profile instead).
+•	🚫 Blocking LinkedIn Feed (redirects you to your profile instead).

 A lightweight Chrome Extension that automatically skips YouTube ads by:
 	•	Playing ads at 10x speed or skip the entire add by calculating the ad video duration and skipping to last